-2.4.1 Framework Agreement
+2.4.1 Framework Track Access Agreement

 - 2.4.1.1 A framework agreement specifies the characteristics of the infrastructure capacity allocated to an Applicant over a period of time exceeding the duration of a single timetable period.
-It does not specify train paths in detail but provides an assurance that, in principle, suitable capacity should be available to meet the commercial needs of the Applicant as envisaged at the time of entering into the agreement.
+It does not specify train paths in detail but provides an assurance that suitable capacity should be available to meet the commercial needs of the Applicant as envisaged at the time of entering into the agreement.
 For HS1, the function of framework agreements is fulfilled by the Framework Track Access Agreements made between the Applicant and the Infrastructure Manager. - 2.4.1.2 Where an Applicant wishes to enter into a Framework Track Access Agreement it should contact the Infrastructure Manager at the earliest opportunity to discuss its requirements.
-There are no application forms which need to be submitted prior to contacting the Infrastructure Manager with a request for a Framework Track Access Agreement. - 2.4.1.3 In deciding whether to enter into Framework Track Access Agreements, the Infrastructure Manager will take into account whether the request made by the Applicant complies with the Rail Regulations 2005 including: - (a) the extent to which the proposed arrangement will preclude the use of HS1 by other Applicants; and - (b) whether the proposed duration of the arrangement satisfies the requirements specified in regulation 18(7) to (9A) of the Rail Regulations 2005. - 2.4.1.4 It is the Infrastructure Manager's current intention not to enter into a Framework Track Access Agreement unless the Infrastructure Manager considers that there is sufficient capacity on HS1 to satisfy the request for capacity made by the Applicant.
-In circumstances where the Infrastructure Manager does not consider that there is sufficient capacity on HS1 it will discuss the request with the Applicant and seek to agree alternative arrangements. - 2.4.1.5 While applications for Framework Track Access Agreements will be considered by the Infrastructure Manager in the order that they are received, if the Infrastructure Manager is considering more than one application at the same time and is unable to accommodate all of the requests for capacity, the Infrastructure Manager will apply the priority criteria specified in the declaration of specialised infrastructure (see section 3.4.1). - 2.4.1.6 Regulation 18(2) of the Rail Regulations 2005 requires the Infrastructure Manager and the Applicant to obtain the prior approval of the ORR before entering into or amending any Framework Track Access Agreement.
+There are no application forms which need to be submitted prior to contacting the Infrastructure Manager with a request for a Framework Track Access Agreement. - 2.4.1.3 In deciding whether to enter into Framework Track Access Agreements, the Infrastructure Manager will take into account whether the request made by the Applicant complies with the Rail Regulations 2005 including: - (a) the extent to which the proposed arrangement will preclude the use of HS1 by other Applicants; and - (b) whether the proposed duration of the arrangement satisfies the requirements specified in regulation 18(7) to (9A) of the Rail Regulations 2005. - 2.4.1.4 In circumstances where the Infrastructure Manager does not consider that there is sufficient capacity on HS1 it will discuss the request with the Applicant and seek to agree alternative arrangements. - 2.4.1.5 While applications for Framework Track Access Agreements will be considered by the Infrastructure Manager in the order that they are received, if the Infrastructure Manager is considering more than one application at the same time and is unable to accommodate all of the requests for capacity, the Infrastructure Manager will apply the priority criteria

+- specified in the declaration of specialised infrastructure (see section 3.4.1) contained in Part D of the HS1 Network Code. - 2.4.1.6 Regulation 18(2) of the Rail Regulations 2005 requires the Infrastructure Manager and the Applicant to obtain the prior approval of the ORR before entering into or amending any Framework Track Access Agreement.
+The process is set out in the 'ORR's Criteria and Procedures for the Approval of Framework Agreements for HS1'.